 While positive changes are happening in the workplace to increase the representation of women, women need to take the time to think about their career journey.
 Whether you’re a female graduate taking your first career steps, a working mother, or you’re returning to the workforce after taking a career break to focus on your family, making the right career choices is still important to building your profile and expertise.

-Here are ten steps you can take today to accelerate your career.
+In recognition of International Women's Day (March 8), here are ten steps you can take today to accelerate your career.

 1. Understand your goals

 Be honest with yourself about what you really want from your career.
 Yes, a C-suite role can be a goal worth working towards but are you prepared to put in the long hours and wear the responsibility that goes hand in hand with senior leadership?